 Western Digital recently announced that they’re now demoing the new 1TB SanDisk Extreme PRO SDXC memory card prototype at the Photokina show now happening in Cologne, Germany.

 “Showcasing the most advanced imaging technologies is truly exciting for us,” said Dinesh Bahal, vice president, product management, Content Solutions Business Unit, Western Digital.
 “Sixteen years ago we introduced the first SanDisk 64MB SD™ card and today we are enabling capacities of 1TB.
 Over the years our goal has remained the same; continue to innovate and set the pace for the imaging industry.
-The SanDisk 1TB SD card prototype represents another significant [...]
+The SanDisk 1TB SD card prototype represents another significant achievement as growth of [...]

 Toshiba and Western Digital recently announced that they’ve completed development on BiCS3, their third generation BiCS 3D NAND.
 According to the announcement, BiCS3 utilizes a 64-layer design and will be available in 256-bit and later on in 512-bit per die capacities.